 1305 Cost Transfers Involving Sponsored Projects

-This document sets forth Yale University’s policy regarding cost transfers, including the transfer of payroll and other direct costs associated with sponsored projects.
+This document sets forth Yale University’s policy regarding Cost Transfers, including the transfer of payroll and other direct costs associated with sponsored projects.

 Purpose of the Policy

-- Cost transfers to correct an error must be completed regardless of timeframe if the correction benefits the sponsored award.
+- Cost Transfers to correct an error must be completed regardless of timeframe if the correction benefits the sponsored award.

-2 CFR Part 200 (OMB Circular A-81) meet the following conditions:
+Under 2 CFR Part 200, costs must meet the following conditions: